odeviceblack/sscanf/README.md

 The SSCANF include version as BCD, as a `const` to work at compile-time.

+### `SSCANF_NO_K_VEHICLE`

+Exclude the default `k<vehicle>` kustom specifier from being compiled when this is defined before including the include file.

+### `SSCANF_NO_K_WEAPON`

+Exclude the default `k<weapon>` kustom specifier from being compiled when this is defined before including the include file.

+### `SSCANF_NO_NICE_FEATURES`

+Several sscanf features, such as file and line numbers in errors, only work on the new compiler.
+If you want to use the old compiler you'll get an error because those nice features won't work.
+If you want to compile anyway without those features you need to define this symbol before inclusion.

 ## `extract`

 I've written some (extendable) macros so you can do: